Procurement for a Phase 2 of the I-35E project in Dallas County is under way.

 In 1998, TxDOT began a comprehensive review and planning study of the I-35E corridor in Dallas and Denton counties.
 For the next 13 years, TxDOT and communities and stakeholders refined the designs and upgrades for this corridor.
 In 2011 and 2012, TxDOT received environmental clearance for the $4.8 billion infrastructure project.
 Also, $1 billion in funding was identified for an initial phase of the project with most coming from SH 121 regional toll revenue funds dedicated to Denton County.
-In accordance with state law, TxDOT and corridor stakeholders held seven public meetings to determine the method and scope of the initial phase (Phase 1) as well as lay the ground work for Phase 2 to complete the remaining elements of the corridor.
+In accordance with state law, TxDOT and corridor stakeholders held seven public meetings to determine the method and scope of the initial phase (Phase 1) as well as lay the ground work for future phases to complete the remaining elements of the ultimate reconstruction of the corridor.

 Phase 1 of the I-35E project began in 2013 and was completed in 2018 known as the I-35E Managed Lanes Project.
 The project added two-lane reversible tolled managed lanes to the entire 28-mile corridor and additional general purpose lane capacity in Denton County.
 It also included mainlane, frontage road and interchange improvements.